 - Expensive (although keep in mind that the prices I’ve listed here are for Australia – Australian prices are almost always a fair bit pricier than in other countries!)

 - Claims sometimes go further than the science indicates

 - T.L.C.
 Sukari Babyfacial

 - T.L.C.
 Framboos Glycolic Night Serum

 Have you tried Drunk Elephant?
 What did you think?

-These products were provided for review, which did not affect my opinion.
+These products were provided for editorial consideration, which did not affect my opinion.
 This post also contains affiliate links – if you decide to click through and purchase any product, you’ll be supporting Lab Muffin financially (at no extra cost to you), thank you!
 For more information, see Disclosure Policy.